USLHT Shubrick: Port Townsend incident

-Captain Pease, Shubricks commander and Shubrick made occasional visits to Victoria.
-In a Victoria newspaper had printed a report of a plot to attempt to seize Shubrick.
-It was this which caused Consul Francis to have two private investigators to observe his movements very closely, and he learned enough to justify the conclusion that Shubrick was to be seized, with the captain's consent, while on the British side of the straits, and provided with a new crew which would willingly go on a privateering enterprise.
-The consul communicated this to Secretary William H. Seward who was unsatisfied with the British denials that such a thing was going to happen.

-Word was sent to the Customs Collector for Puget Sound to discharge Pease and most of the crew, all suspected Southern sympathizers.
-This was accomplished by Lieutenant Selden, second in command on Shubrick, known to be loyal.
-On the next visit of Shubrick to Victoria, while the captain and a large part of the crew were on shore, Selden threw off her mooring lines, and with only six men on board, he sailed away for Port Townsend.
-Captain Pease made no effort to rejoin his ship, but sailed from Victoria to San Francisco and then Panama, seeming to confirm the information that Consul Francis had received.

 Remaining service of USS Shubrick

 On 15 February 1865, Shubrick was transferred to the Navy Department for 90 days for special service in the Bering Strait supporting survey operations conducted by a Colonel Charles S. Buckley, the agent of the Russian Telegraph Company.
 She then returned to San Francisco, and the Revenue Cutter Service, who in turn handed her back to the Lighthouse Board on 24 December 1866.

 Lighthouse Board: 1867–1886

 On 8 September 1867, while transporting building materials to the Cape Mendocino Lighthouse, Shubrick ran aground 30 miles south of the site.
 Considered a total loss, she was abandoned, but her chief engineer, Thomas Winship, was able to save her.
 Shubrick was rebuilt at the San Francisco Navy Yard at a cost of $162,399.12 and was placed back in service in 1869.
 She transferred to the 13th Lighthouse District in January 1880, and remained active for five more years, before being taken out of service in December 1885, and decommissioned the following month.

 She was sold at Astoria, Oregon in March 1886.
 Her new owner ran her aground and stripped her of usable material, and then burnt her hull to recover all of her copper and metal fittings.